 - Get a better night’s sleep

-- Helps mom to feel more comfortable following a c-section
+- Helps people to feel more comfortable following a c-section

-- Provides a feeling of tightness for your postpartum belly
+- Provides a feeling of tightness to your postpartum belly

 - Allows you to transition back into your pre-pregnancy clothes